|Nutrition Facts (per serving)|

 The marinade itself is very simple, using just a little pepper, onion, and garlic for spice.
 The rosemary plays well with the red wine, giving the steak a slight floral hint while allowing the full flavor of the meat to shine.

-You will need to marinate the steak for at least a few hours, so this is the perfect morning project.
+You will need to marinate the steak for at least a few hours, so this is the perfect morning or early afternoon project.
 You'll have all day to look forward to your steak.
 It's a lovely entrée for a homemade meal that would be fantastic with sweet potatoes or grilled vegetables.
+Serve with a red wine similar to the one used in the marinade for a guaranteed quality pairing.